gabsoftware/progress-abl-4gl-sublime-text/README.md

-# progress-abl-4gl-sublime-text
-Progress ABL 4GL support for Sublime Text 3
+# Progress ABL 4GL support for Sublime Text 3

 By GabSoftware

-== Building ==
+## Building

-1. Zip the *content* of the OpenEdge ABL.sublime-package directory
+1. Zip the **content** of the OpenEdge ABL.sublime-package directory (not the directory itself)
-2. Rename it "OpenEdge ABL.sublime-package" (without .zip)
+2. Rename the archive to "OpenEdge ABL.sublime-package" (without .zip in the end of the file name)

-== Installing or modifying ==
+## Installing or modifying

 1. Close Sublime Text if necessary
 2. Locate the data directory of Sublime Text 3 :
    * On Windows, it is located in `%APPDATA%\Sublime Text 3`